 - Flexibility in operations: Accommodate changing requirements throughout the development process to give customers a competitive advantage

-- Collaboration: Seamless coordination between the business stakeholders and developers throughout the project
+- Collaboration: Seamless coordination between business stakeholders and developers throughout the project

-- Motivation is key: Support, trust, and encourage team members to perform in a goal-driven manner
+- Motivation is key: Support, trust, and encourage team members to perform in a goal-oriented manner

-- Face-to-face interaction: As an effective method of conveying information to and within a development team
+- Face-to-face interaction: An effective method of conveying information to and within a development team

 - Working software: It is the primary measure of progress

 - Sustainable development: Agile processes to support a constant development pace amongst sponsors, developers, and users

 - Technical agility: Attention to technical precision and design enhances agility

 - Simplicity: The art of maximizing the amount of work not done is essential